critivriya/HR_ANALYTICS_DASHBOARD/README.md

 - **Life Sciences** field has the highest attrition count
 - **Sales Executive** and **Research Scientist** roles have higher attrition compared to others
 - Employees with **Job Satisfaction level 2 (low)** have the highest attrition (32.76%)
+- Average monthly income is highest for **Managers and Directors**, lowest for Sales roles.